philippgadow/cv/atlas-thesis/atlas_contributions.md

 ### ATLAS approval talks

-- 2020-07-21 - Paper Approval Meeting: Search for Dark Matter Produced in Association with a Dark Higgs Boson Decaying to W±W∓ or ZZ in Fully Hadronic Final States using pp Collisions at √s = 13 TeV recorded with the ATLAS Detector (https://indico.cern.ch/event/940097/)
+- 2020-07-21 - Paper Approval Meeting: Search for Dark Matter Produced in Association with a Dark Higgs Boson Decaying to WW or ZZ in Fully Hadronic Final States using pp Collisions at √s = 13 TeV recorded with the ATLAS Detector (https://indico.cern.ch/event/940097/)
 - 2018-07-12 - Physics Plenary for CONF Note Approval: Search for Dark Matter Produced in Association with a Higgs Boson Decaying to bbbar (https://indico.cern.ch/event/743708/)
 - 2018-03-28 - Paper Approval Meeting: Improved search for dark matter produced in association with a hadronically decaying vector boson in pp collisions at √s = 13 TeV with the ATLAS detector (https://indico.cern.ch/event/716530/)